Zfinix/username_gen/README.md

 ## Random username generator

 This is a simple package to create random usernames.
-To user it simply make these commands, ported from [Javascript]('https://github.com/MaPhil/username-generator/')
+To user it simply make these commands, ported from [Javascript](https://github.com/MaPhil/username-generator/) l

 ```dart
 import 'package:username_gen/username_gen.dart';